Paulo-Rogerio/kubernetes-certifications/CKA/learning/k8s.md

 k neat <<< $(k get pods -n kube-system metrics-server-755bdffd6c-trrcm -o yaml) k neat <<< $(k get pods -n kube-system metrics-server-755bdffd6c-trrcm -o yaml) > /tmp/metric-server.yaml

+# Tail

+# To install a plugin, use the install command followed by the plugin name.
+# For example, to install the tail plugin, which allows you to view logs from multiple pods, run:

+kubectl tail --ns frontend

+# ksniff

+# To capture traffic from the webcont container in a pod named nginx-123456-abcd, you can run the following command:
+k krew install sniff
+k sniff nginx-123456-abcd -c webcont

 ```